SCHUNK-SE-Co-KG/schunk_egu_egk_gripper/README.md

 - `wp_release_delta`
 - `wp_lost_distance`

+For this type of parameter, you have to include the namespace: "GripperParameter."
+Example: `GripperParameter.use_brk`

-You have the option to change the default values in the `gripper_parameter.cfg` file, which will be loaded when you start the node.
+You have the option to change the default values in the `schunk_launch.py` file, which will be loaded when you start the node.

-Optionally, you can perform some basic commands to the gripper via dynamic Reconfigure.
-In this case, I recommend trying out rqt and opening the dynamic reconfigure Monitor.
+Optionally, you can perform some basic commands to the gripper via Parameter.
+In this case, I recommend trying out rqt and opening the parameter reconfigure Monitor.
+(Note: It may not function optimally in ROS 2; if that's the case, I recommend using the terminal instead)

 ## Example

 To explore the capabilities of the gripper-driver, I recommend using rqt.
 There, you can view all topics, dynamic reconfigure parameters, and services.
 You can also publish messages on topics (such as action goals) or call services.
-To launch rqt with the node, use the schunk_rqt.launch:
+To launch rqt with the node, use the schunk_rqt_launch.py:
 ```
-ros launch schunk_gripper schunk_rqt.launch
+ros2 launch schunk_gripper schunk_rqt_launch.py
 ```
 Alternatively, you can launch schunk.launch and open the rqt tool separately:
 ```
-ros launch schunk_gripper schunk.launch
+ros2 launch schunk_gripper schunk_launch.py
 rqt
 ```
 ![rqt](doc/rqt_interface.png)

 Open:
-- Plugins/Configuration/Dynamic Reconfigure: For changing parameters.
+- Plugins/Configuration/Parameter Reconfigure: For changing parameters.
 - Plugins/Robot Tools/Runtime Monitor:  For viewing diagnostics.
 - Plugins/Services/Service Caller: For calling services.
 - Plugins/Topic/Message Publisher: For publishing messages.
 - Plugins/Topic/Topic Monitor: For viewing all messages.

-Additionally, you can refer to 'client.cpp' for guidance on using this driver in your code.
-To run the example, start 'schunk.launch' (or 'schunk_rqt.launch') and then execute the example:
+Additionally, you can refer to 'example.cpp' for guidance on using this driver in your code.
+To run the example, start 'schunk_launch.py' (or 'schunk_rqt_launch.py') and then execute the example:
 ```
-ros run schunk_gripper schunk_example
+ros2 run schunk_gripper schunk_example
 ```